ParallelMaths/parallel/pages/8-35-summer-sums.md

 ![](/resources/8-35-summer-sums/20-chess.jpg){image align="center"}

 ::: problem id=20_1 marks=4
-__20.1__ What is the maximum number of knights that you can place on a chess board (8 x 8 squares), so that none of the knights can take any other night?
+__20.1__ What is the maximum number of knights that you can place on a chess board (8 x 8 squares), so that none of the knights can take any other knight?

 <input solution="32"/>